10 SEO Mythologies To Abandon in 2015

 To say SEO has “transformed a lot” would be an irony of the epoch.
 Just consider how Google’s Panda, penguin, and hummingbird updates trembled up the SEO realm.

-This guide points out all of the shared myths and assumptions on how SEO works and exposes them for you, be sure that no time is getting wasted on things of little importance for SEO in 2015.
+This guide points out all of the shared myths and assumptions on how SEO works and exposes them for you, be sure that no time is getting wasted on things of little importance for SEO.

 Let’s begin